kylerjohnston/muumu.us/_pages/about.md

 {% include image.html url="/img/about/me_and_numbers.jpg" description="Me and Numbers." %}

-This is my space to own my own content outside the walled gardens of Google, Facebook, and Advance Publications.
+This is my space to own my own content outside the walled gardens of Google, Facebook, and Reddit.

 These are the principles of muumu.us: